-The type of exam given varies according to subject either written or oral.
+The type of exam given varies from written to oral, according to the subject.
 In some given subjects, exams may be replaced by a written assignment.
-Generally, exchange students (Erasmus and Bi-Lateral) will sit the same exams as their Spanish counterparts although, in some specific cases, the exam may be adapted to students' needs.
+Generally, exchange students (Erasmus and Bi-Lateral) will sit the same exams as their Spanish counterparts, although in some specific cases the exam may be adapted to students' needs.